naveedkhalid123/Collage-Maker/README.md

 1. Color Picker: Access a powerful color picker tool to customize background colors, borders, and other visual elements.

-2.Font Customization: Choose from a variety of fonts and adjust properties such as size, style, and opacity.
+2. Font Customization: Choose from a variety of fonts and adjust properties such as size, style, and opacity.

 Payment Integration: